aniruddha0pandey/FindByFace/README.md

 ![build](https://img.shields.io/travis/USER/REPO.svg) ![version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 <!--- ![Product Presentation Image](public/cover.png) -->
-This is the project we started during [MS Hack 2.0](https://mshacks.microsoftlpu.com/) organised at [Lovely Professional University](http://microsoftlpu.com/), Jalandhar, Punjab.
+This is the project we started as a three memeber team (ALB) during [MS Hack 2.0](https://mshacks.microsoftlpu.com/) organised at [Lovely Professional University](http://microsoftlpu.com/), Jalandhar, Punjab.
+We didn't succeeded to win it though, but still this project is in continuous upgradation and soon will be launched under custom domain.

 ## Table of Contents